 If you’re a mom or dad who’s been out of the workforce raising children, you may be behind in terms of keeping up with things such as advances in technology.
 But when you return to work, you may struggle more with leaving your children and shifting from your parental role back to being an employee who is a parent.

 Life will be different when you’re back in the workforce.
 You’ll now be balancing your career and family.
-This may be a time when you need to decide to hire some help at home or learn to live with a little more chaos in the house.
+This may be a time when you decide to hire some help at home or learn to live with a little more chaos in the house.

 Taking care of yourself and your health has to be a priority, however.
 You’ll find it difficult to be a good employee and a good parent when not taking care of yourself.